shawfire/stock-challenge/README.md

 - Added logging for monitoring.
 - Change logging for tests in `src/test/resources/log4j.properties`
-- The logging slows down the benchmark to `0.0156`.
-Which is still lower than all the timing; except for the last efficiency that was made (which was `0.0025`).
+- The logging slows down the benchmark to `0.0156` seconds.
+Which is still lower than all the timing; except for the last efficiency that was made (which was `0.0025` seconds).
 Apart from monitoring logging is great aid for performance tuning based analysis of the logs.
 - The benchmark test switches logging to `ERROR`, then restores the logger level.

 ```bash